-A huge challenge of a job search is standing out from the crowd; in order to be noticed job applicants turn to gimmicks such as unusual font, or bright colors in order to grab the reader’s attention.
+A huge challenge of a job search is standing out from the crowd.
+To be noticed, job applicants turn to gimmicks such as unusual font or bright colors in order to grab the reader’s attention.
 Unfortunately, these attempts are often viewed no more favorably than if you were standing in front of them shouting, “HEY!
 LOOK AT ME!”

 The purpose of your resume is to sell yourself to a prospective employer.
 It says, “Take a look at all I have to offer.”
 Now partner that with a glowing endorsement from another professional to reinforce your selling points.
 I’m not talking about including a complete letter of recommendation or several additional paragraphs on your resume; a succinct sentence or two to substantiate your value is all that is needed.

-If you have a LinkedIn profile you may have taken advantage of the recommendation feature to request recommendations from your network connections; this is a great place to pull quotes from.
+If you have a LinkedIn profile you may have taken advantage of the recommendation feature to request recommendations from your connections.
+This is a great place to pull quotes from.
 Other possibilities include letters of recommendation, professional write-ups or soliciting a quote from someone for the purpose of using it on your resume.

-When you choose to use a quote is up to you.
-I would caution you on the times that you should not use a quote on your resume.
+When to use a quote is up to you.
+I would caution you on the times that you should not use a quote on your resume: